-"Selected Carrier" means the Carrier whose baggage rules apply to the entire interline itinerary.
+"Selected Carrier" The carrier whose baggage rules apply to the entire interline itinerary.

-"Selecting Carrier" means the Carrier whose designator code is identified on the first flight segment of the passenger's ticket at the beginning of an interline itinerary issued on a single ticket whose origin or ultimate destination is in Canada.
+"Selecting Carrier" The carrier whose designator code is identified on the first flight segment of the passenger's ticket at the beginning of an interline itinerary issued on a single ticket whose origin or ultimate destination is in Canada.

-"Summary Page at the End of an Online Purchase" means a page on a Carrier's website which summarizes the details of a ticket purchase transaction just after the passenger has agreed to purchase the ticket from the Carrier
+"Summary Page at the End of an Online Purchase" A page on a carrier's web site which summarizes the details of a ticket purchase transaction just after the passenger has agreed to purchase the ticket from the carrier

-A. Baggage rule determination by Selecting Carrier
+A. Baggage Rule Determination by Selecting Carrier

-Checked baggage
+Checked Baggage

-The Selecting Carrier will decide which baggage rule to apply to the entire itinerary.

-- (1) When Air Canada is Selecting Carrier, its own baggage rules as set out in RULE 60 - BAGGAGE shall apply to the entire interline itinerary. - (2) When Air Canada is not Selecting Carrier, the Selecting Carrier shall select and apply its own baggage rules as set out in its tariff to the entire interline itinerary.
+- (1) For itineraries beginning and ending in Canada or the U.S., the selecting carrier will decide which baggage rule to apply to the entire itinerary. - a) When Air Canada is the selecting carrier, it will select and apply its own baggage rules as set out in RULE 60 BAGGAGE to the entire itinerary. - b) When Air Canada is not the selecting carrier, the selecting carrier shall: Select and apply its own baggage rules as set out in its tariff to the entire interline itinerary.